 Step 2 – Register for classes at an IDHW-approved CNA program

-As mentioned, nursing assistant education in Idaho is regulated by the IDHW in conjunction with the Idaho Division of Career & Technical Education (CTE).
-For you to become able to challenge for certification, you must first complete a training course that is approved by this organization.
+All CNA education in Idaho is governed and regulated by the IDHW in conjunction with the Idaho Division of Career & Technical Education (CTE).
+All candidates for CNA training in Idaho will have to complete an accredited program to be able to get their CNA certifications.

 Locating IDHW-Approved CNA programs in Idaho